by Sinead McCoole

 For the seven women whose stories are told in Easter Widows, their husbands’ interest in Irish culture, citizenship and rights became a fight for independence which at Easter 1916 took the form of military action against the British.
 These men were among the leaders who formed a provisional government of the Irish Republic and issued a proclamation of Irish Independence.

 But the Rising was defeated, and the leaders were arrested and hastily executed.
-Some of the widows broke under the strain of their experiences and this story tells of miscarriage and suicide.
+Some of the widows broke under the strain of their experiences and this story tells of miscarriage and tragedy.
 Yet for another of the women, the execution of her husband allowed her to return from self-imposed exile, freed from the fear that her son would be taken from her by her estranged husband.

 This is also a story of women of power and success – some of the widows emerged from the shadows to become leaders themselves.
 It is a human story told against the backdrop of the years of conflict in Ireland 1916-1923 - the Rising, the War of Independence and the Civil War.